LeighWeston86/matstract/matstract/web/static/docs/CHM_help.md

 ##### Chemical mention

-###### Part of speech: NN, NP
+###### Part of speech: NN, NP, JJ

-Anything found by chemdata extractor but not fitting Material of Interest definiotion above.
+Anything found by chemdata extractor but not fitting Material of Interest definition above.
 Any molecule, polymer, biomolecule, organic chemical entity.

-Examples: H2O, NH3
+i. (`H2O`, NN) was used as a solvent

+ii. (`polyethylene`, JJ) film